 Both DaisyDisk and CleanMyMac X are popular cleaning tools used by hundreds of thousands of Mac users.
 But while DaisyDisk offers elegant solutions for a lightweight Mac clean up, CleanMyMac X is more of a control panel for everything storage and security.

 Malwarebytes vs CleanMyMac

-Malwarebytes is an anti-virus software that’s dedicated to removing spyware, ransomware, scareware, and other forms of malware.
+Malwarebytes is antivirus software that’s dedicated to removing spyware, ransomware, scareware, and other forms of malware.
 CleanMyMac X is more of an all-rounder when it comes to your storage needs and privacy and security issues.

 Do You Need a Mac Cleaner?